ItsLJcool/LJ-Engine-Godot/README.md

 - Parses CodenameEngine charting for now.

 3. Note.gd
 - The sustain is a `Line2D` so you can define points for your funky sustains.
-It's also used for the `Strum.gd`'s `NotePath` so it can follow it smoothly.
-(This has yet to be properly implemented, I can't figure out how to make it work 😭)

 - The Actual Note Sprite is seperate from the `Line2D` so you can rotate, scale and move the normal note around.
 I'd reccomend only using it to rotate the note around as it will look weird otherwise.